aquoss/express-personal-api/README.md

 ## Routes  (Endpoints)

 - `GET /api`         list all routes
-- 'GET /api/profile' randomly display profile attributes
+- `GET /api/profile` randomly display profile attributes

 ### RESTful Routes for Projects

 - `GET	/projects`	 	    display a list of all projects
 - `POST	/projects`	        create a new project
 - `GET	/projects/url`	    display a specific project by screenshot url
 - `PUT	/projects/url`	    update a specific project by screenshot url
 - `DELETE	/projects/url`  delete a specific project by screenshot url

 ### Relationship Planning